-Kim Stewart is Acting Coordinator of the Writing Center for spring 2014.
+Kim Stewart is Coordinator of the Writing Center.
 She received her MA in English from UND in 2010.
 During graduate school she taught composition courses and worked in the Writing Center as a writing consultant.
 She wrote a creative thesis and her course of study was a combination of composition studies, fiction, poetry, and literature courses.
 Kim is now a lecturer in the English department, teaching introductory courses in composition and creative writing.

 Roger Powell graduated from Graceland University in Lamoni, Iowa with a BA in English and teaching endorsements in 5-12 English/Language Arts, 5-12 Physical Education, and K-12 Coaching.
 While at Graceland, Roger played football on a scholarship, was involved with the campus newspaper, and worked in the writing center for two years.
 Currently, he is working on his MA at UND and teaching composition courses.
 His research interests include Writing Center Pedagogy/Theory and 20th century American Literature.

 Jamey Davidsmeyer grew up in Central Illinois.
 He received his BA in Journalism from Illinois State University before moving West.
 Jamey graduated from the MFA in Creative Writing program at Antioch University, Los Angeles.
 He served as an AmeriCrops volunteer in rural southern Oregon for two years before starting graduate studies at UND in August of 2012.
 His fiction has appeared at Eunoia Review, Midwestern Gothic, and JMWW.